JetBrains/kotlin-web-site/docs/reference/null-safety.md

 val l = b?.length() ?: -1
 ```

-If the expression to the left of ?: is not null, the elvis operator returns it, otherwise it returns the expression to the right.
+If the expression to the left of `?:` is not null, the elvis operator returns it, otherwise it returns the expression to the right.
 Note that the right-hand side expression is evaluated only if the left-hand side is null.

-## The !!
-Operator
+## The `!!` Operator

 The third option is for NPE-lovers.
-We can write b!!, and this will return a non-null value of b (e.g., a String in our example) or throw an NPE if b is null:
+We can write `b!!`, and this will return a non-null value of `b`
+(e.g., a `String` in our example) or throw an NPE if `b` is null:

 ``` kotlin
 val l = b!!.length()